BedrockStreaming/tech.bedrockstreaming.com/_posts/2025-11-04-performance-now-2025.md

 ### Speculations about webperf

 On the other hand, [Barry Pollard introduced](https://docs.google.com/presentation/d/1YZR_Oay1nzE9ujHndF-1yNkjNx2bRXy3MRNY7P5ngZA/edit?slide=id.g38c479513fd_0_0#slide=id.g38c479513fd_0_0) the [**Speculation Rules API**](https://developer.chrome.com/docs/web-platform/implementing-speculation-rules), which allows browsers to prefetch or prerender future pages, reducing perceived latency in **multi-page apps** (MPA).
 Although caution should be exercised when using it, and although it is currently only available on Chrome (or almost!), it can have a big impact on user navigation, since the next page is prepared in advance.

-While not relevant for Bedrock’s SPA-based apps, it perfectly illustrates a key idea: _efficiency is about making users wait less, not just doing less._
+Companies like [Etsy](https://www.etsy.com/codeascraft/search-prefetching-performance) and [Shopify](https://performance.shopify.com/blogs/blog/speculation-rules-at-shopify) have already implemented speculation rules in production and reported significant improvements in perceived performance.
+While not relevant for Bedrock's SPA-based apps, it perfectly illustrates a key idea: _efficiency is about making users wait less, not just doing less._

 ### React, Rendering & Performance